-The above discussion suggests that the parties should decode all QECC encoding before starting to perform any computation.
-However, once the parties decode the QECC, they lose its protection, and hence the protocol cannot tolerate losing quantum states after this step.
 With this state of affairs, we aim to construct a protocol that has the property that no adversary can cause qubits to be "dropped" during the computation of the circuit.
-Thus, we first propose an abstraction of a security notion, that allows the adversary to "drop" some of the input-states and output-states.
+Thus, we first propose an abstraction of a security notion that allows the adversary to "drop" some of the input-states and output-states.
 We call this security notion secure-with-identifiable-abort-and-packet-drop (IDPD-security).
 We then show how to reduce the problem of constructing a secure-with-identifiable-abort protocol to the problem of constructing an IDPD-secure protocol.

 Defining IDPD-security.
 Let us now define IDPD-security.
 Similarly to other notions of security in multiparty computation, here we follow the standard ideal vs. real paradigm.
 Roughly, the ideal-world follows similar instructions to that of the security-with-identifiable-abort ideal-world, with the following two additions.
 First, when the parties send their inputs to the trusted party, the adversary additionally sends it a bounded-sized set, representing which input-qubits are to be replaced with $|0\rangle$ (modelling "packet drop").
 Note that it might be the case where a single party holds several qubits as inputs, and the adversary changes only a subset of them to the 0 state.
 The second change we make is done after the adversary receives its output from the trusted party.
-Here, the adversary either instructs the trusted party to abort while revealing the identity of a corrupted party, or it instructs the trusted party to continue and drop some qubits from the output.5 In case the adversary instructed to continue, the trusted party then sends to all other parties their respective outputs that remained.
-Additionally, the trusted party reveal which input-qubits and which output-qubits were dropped.
+Here, the adversary either instructs the trusted party to abort while revealing the identity of a corrupted party, or it instructs the trusted party to continue and drop some qubits from the output.
+In case the adversary instructed to continue, the trusted party then sends to all other parties their respective outputs that remained.
+Additionally, the trusted party reveals which input-qubits and which output-qubits were dropped.
 The formal definition of IDPD-security can be found in Section 3.1.

-4Repetition codes only resist bit-flip error (i.e., Pauli X attack).
+$^5$ Repetition codes only resist bit-flip error (i.e., Pauli X attack).
 However, it is sufficient for the purposes of demonstration here.

 Reducing SWIA to IDPD-security.
-We now show a simple reduction from SWIA to IDPDsecurity.
+We now show a simple reduction from SWIA to IDPD-security.
 The reduction makes use of a QECC.
 Let C be the circuit that the parties wish to compute.
 First, each party encodes its input using the QECC.
 The parties then use an IDPD-secure protocol in order to compute the circuit C' that first decodes its inputs using the QECC, then applies C, and finally re-encodes each output using the QECC.
-Upon receiving their encoded outputs, each party locally decode it to obtain their output.
+Upon receiving their encoded outputs, each party locally decodes it to obtain their output.
 To see why this reduction works, observe that the adversary can only drop some of the qubits in the input to C' and some of the qubits in the output.
 Therefore, by the properties of the QECC and IDPD-security, either the original state can be reconstructed, or the adversary has revealed the identity of a corrupted party.